 For Medicaid eligibility purposes, any income that a Medicaid applicant receives is counted.
 To clarify, this income can come from any source.
 Examples include employment wages, alimony payments, pension payments, Social Security Disability Income, Social Security Income, IRA withdrawals, and stock dividends.
 However, when only one spouse of a married couple is applying for Medicaid, only the income of the applicant is counted.
 Said another way, the income of the non-applicant spouse is disregarded.
+(Learn more here about Medicaid and income).
 For married couples, with non-applicant spouses’ with insufficient income in which to live, there is what is called a Minimum Monthly Maintenance Needs Allowance (MMMNA).
 This is the minimum amount of monthly income to which the non-applicant spouse is entitled, and it allows applicant spouses to transfer a portion of their income to their non-applicant spouses.
-(As of July 2018, this figure falls between $2,057.50 / month and $3,090 / month).
+At the time of this writing, the MMMNA is $2,057.50 / month, which is set to increase again July 2020.
+However, if shelter costs are high, non-applicant spouses may receive as much as $3,160.50 / month (this figure will not increase again until January 2020) for a spousal allowance.
 This rule prevents non-applicant spouses from becoming impoverished.

 What Defines “Assets”